AssiKalle/Backbone_ThIWert/draft.md

 ***1.1.
 Conditions and requirements:***
 1.1.1.
 Main consideration:
 - Choosing mounting location
-  - [x] Which building?
-Options are building 18, 19 and ThIWert
-  - [x] Particular location
+  - [x] Campus Nordhausen: Library roof
+  - [ ] Within ThIWert:
 - Budget, cost
   - [ ] Maximum budget number
   - [ ] Number of devices needed
-- Time
-  - Presumably 2 months
-  - [ ] Ask for time limit
+- Time: Estimated time required for full project is one semester.
 - Quality requirement
   - Presumably the connection is flawlessly
   - The reliability and a high speed are main issues.